This tutorial covers:

 }

-This file simply gives the h2 header some padding and colors it blue.
+This file doesn’t do much, it simply gives the h2 header some padding and colors it blue.

 Adding a service worker

-Service workers create an engine room that powers PWA capabilities.
-We will be adding a service worker to this project by creating a new file named serviceworker.js in the root folder of the application.
-Paste this code into it:
+Service workers are the engine room that powers PWA capabilities.
+We will be adding a service worker to this project by creating a new file named serviceworker.js in the root folder of the application and pasting the following code in it:

 // ./serviceworker.js